Coastal Fishing in Waikato, NZ

 There is also plenty of things to do in Raglan, Kawhia and other West Coast towns once you’ve fished to your heart’s content.

 The Waikato region’s many lakes and rivers boast an extensive range of trout fishing opportunities for shore and boat-based anglers.

 There’s no better place to go trout fishing, New Zealand-style.
 The sought-after brown and rainbow trout are plentiful in the Waikato River - New Zealand’s longest river – and dragging a line behind a boat anywhere along it is a pretty good way to ensure a catch.
 The fishing is said to be best in winter due to the high water clarity.

 There are plenty of rivers and spring-fed streams around the Waikato region where fly fishing is permitted.
 Brown trout migrate into many of them, while rainbow trout are present year-round.

 The Waipa River is another popular spot, with dawn or dusk the best times to fish.
 Anglers here are sure to net a good catch, with trophy trout relatively common.

 Whitebaiting is also popular around the Waikato region.
-People have been netting the delicacy in the area’s waters for decades and on.any given day during whitebait season you’ll see people scattered along the river - from Port Waikato in the North to the South Waikato and everywhere in between
+People have been netting the delicacy in the area’s waters for decades and on.any given day during whitebait season you’ll see people scattered along the river - from Port Waikato in the North and everywhere in between

 When the whitebait are running there’s no better place to go fishing in New Zealand.